Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “You’re right,” he said.
 “I could have.”

-They stood with it.
 The space between them didn’t close, but it stopped pressing.

 Chase realized he was holding his breath and let it go.

 “Hey,” a voice cut in, bright and intrusive.

-“Look who’s finding their spark.”
+“Look who’s rekindling old flames,” Vincenzo said, sliding up with two drinks.
 “Chase,” he said slyly, “introduce me to the woman the room keeps looking at.”

 “Pleasure,” Vincenzo said, extending a hand.